nevartes199/d3-compare-regions/README.md

 - app.ts Takes care of the selection logic and orchestrates the map and overlay behaviors
     - map.ts Handles the camera
         - map-layer.ts
-    - overlay.ts Manages the creation and manipulation of info-boxes over the map
-        - info-box.ts The legend, the sidebar and the comparison boxes are all infoboxes
-            - info-thumb.ts Creates a thumbnail of the map item for the its parent infobox data
-            - info-details.ts Fetch details of the current item and generate a visualization for it

 Each component have its implementation divided in several methods as well to improve readability of the code.
 Since most methods are self-explanatory I've only added documentation to the more unintuitive parts and I can add more documentation to specific parts upon request.